 Bograch

-Carpathian-Hungarian goulash adapted by Western Ukrainians — beef, potato, paprika, smoked sausage simmered in a heavy cast-iron pot.
+Carpathian-Hungarian goulash adapted by Western Ukrainians — beef and pork, potato, paprika, smoked sausage simmered in a heavy cast-iron pot.

 Bograch is a Hungarian gulyás that migrated into Western Ukraine through the Carpathian Mountains and was naturalized by the Hutsul, Lemko, and Boyko peoples.
 The Ukrainian version is darker and heavier than the Hungarian original, leaning more soup than stew, with extra smoked sausage (kovbasa) added at the end.
 Like the Hungarian, it's traditionally cooked in a 'bograch' (cauldron) over open fire at outdoor gatherings — the lid is open, the smoke joins the cooking.